 Plus, you have a cool party trick to show off to your friends and family!

 7. Crate Train Your Dog

-Throughout your dogs like they are probably going to have to spend some time in a confined area like a crate.
-It is important to teach them to be comfortable to be in the smaller space so they don’t become stressed in emergency situations such as at the vet, travelling in a crate, at the groomers and more.
-They can be stressful enough in these situations for our dogs so if they aren’t use to being in a crate it can be even worse for them.
+Throughout your dog's life they are probably going to have to spend some time in a confined area like a crate.
+It is important to teach them to be comfortable in the smaller space so they don’t become stressed in emergency situations such as at the vet, travelling in a crate, at the groomers and more.
+These situations can be stressful enough for our dogs - if they aren’t used to being in a crate, it can be even worse for them.